Montessori pedagogy was developed in 1907 by Dr. Maria Montessori, the first woman doctor in Italy.

 The practical exercises include, among others: sweeping, taking care of plants and animals, washing, pouring, covering the table and preparing meals.
 Taking care of yourself is part of shaping and gaining life’s independence.
 Washing hands, face, dressing, and cleaning are part of your daily routine.

 All children love movement.
-Sports activities, already included in the kindergarten fee, such as: yoga, football, jujitsu, rhythmics, ballet, in good weather take place in our wonderful garden!
+Sports activities, already included in the kindergarten fee, such as football in good weather take place in our wonderful garden!

 Music and art are other activities that enrich the child’s development.
 Painting, ceramics, singing, clapping to music, dancing and playing instruments create a beautiful space for interaction between children, teachers and school.
 Music generates experiences that create more and more nerve connections in the child’s brain.
 These connections will help your child acquire knowledge in almost every area of later education.